Evgeny-B/blog/_posts/2021-02-11-Query-Information-Using-Brain--Computer-Interfaces.md

 ---
 You’re hosting an online meeting.
 One of the participants has forgotten to turn off his mic and he’s making a noise.
 You start looking through the user interface in order to see how to turn the mic off.
 But it’s complicated and you’re getting stuck.

-Then you query the software provider via a Brain-Computer Interface, the device which is implanted in your head, about your problem and get the sequence of actions in your mind’s eye (like, a virtual mental display).
+<span style="font-size:1.25em;">__Then you query the software provider via a Brain-Computer Interface, the device which is implanted in your head, about your problem and get the sequence of actions in your mind’s eye (like, a virtual mental display).__</span>

 This BCI isn’t a bunch of wires sticking out of your head.
 It can be pretty [neat](https://en.wikipedia.org/wiki/Neural_dust.)